 A business owner is not just a title, but a job description

-More often than not, the reason why a business just won’t flourish is because the people who run it don’t really know how to go about it.
-It’s very essential for a business owner to be aware of exactly where his or her obligations begin and end.
-It is only then when everything else falls into place and success becomes more attainable.
+More often than not, the reason why a business just won’t flourish is that the people who run it don’t really know how to go about it.
+It’s very essential for a business owner to be aware of exactly where his obligations begin and end.
+It is only then that everything else falls into place and success becomes more attainable.

 Daunting as it may sometimes seem, being a business owner becomes much easier when roles, responsibilities and limitations are clearly defined.
 As a Business Coach, I’ve worked with a lot of business owners, and what I’ve learned is that their struggle arises from getting too overwhelmed with everything that’s happening within the business.

 The key is to make sure your energy and attention are allotted to dealing with things you should be concerned about.

 Knowing your team’s roles and responsibilities by heart

 We all know that a company is like a machine, with each part performing a specific function.
 As the business owner, it is crucial that you understand how people in your team are contributing to the operation of your business.
 By knowing who does what and how he does it, making decisions and delegating tasks won’t be too complicated to carry out.
 This also helps build a foundation of accountability and foster teamwork, because as you understand more the function of each person, so does everyone else.

 Now that you’ve learned about your team’s roles, you now need to turn your attention to the bigger picture.
 All my clients know how much I put emphasis on encouraging them to work on the business instead of working in the business.
 It is the business owner’s obligation to make sure that each action, project, or any undertaking is geared toward a macro-level blueprint.
 It should always be about striving for collective growth as an organisation.
 The problem arises when business owners keep on wasting time on things other people can do instead of focusing on how to grow the company.